 Intermittent pneumatic compression (IPC) uses a pump to cyclically inflate and deflate hollow plastic leggings.
 IPC provides external compression, squeezing blood and fluid out of the lower legs.
 It effectively treats severe postphlebitic syndrome and venous stasis ulcers but may be no more effective than compression stockings alone and is much less practical for patients to adhere to on an ongoing basis.

->

-> Surgery (eg, venous ligation, stripping, valve reconstruction) is also typically ineffective.
+Surgery (eg, venous ligation, stripping, valve reconstruction) is also typically ineffective.
 Grafting autologous skin or skin created from epidermal keratinocytes or dermal fibroblasts may be an option for patients with stasis ulcers when all other measures are ineffective, but the graft will reulcerate unless underlying venous hypertension is managed.

->

-> Primary prevention involves adequate anticoagulation after DVT and use of compression stockings for up to 2 yr after DVT or lower extremity venous trauma.
+Primary prevention of chronic venous insufficiency involves adequate anticoagulation after DVT and use of compression stockings for up to 2 years after DVT or lower extremity venous trauma.
 However, a recent study using sham-compression stockings failed to show any decrease in postphlebitic syndrome.
 Lifestyle changes (eg, weight loss, regular exercise, reduction of dietary sodium) can decrease risk by decreasing lower extremity venous pressure.

->

-> Skin changes range on a continuum from normal skin or mildly ectatic veins to severe stasis dermatitis and ulceration.
+Skin changes range on a continuum from normal skin or mildly ectatic veins to severe stasis dermatitis and ulceration.

 Symptoms are more common with postphlebitic syndrome and include heaviness, aching, and paresthesias.